yxni98/EMNLP_2022/_pages/calls/papers-call.md

 **General chair:** Kristina Toutanova (Google)-->

+## The following calls are coming soon

-## Call for Papers at the Main Conference
+- Call for Main Conference Papers
 - Call for Industry Track Papers
 - Call for Demo Papers
 - Call for Travel Support Requests and Scholarships